Staff

 Derek came to Olalla Recovery Centers, Gig Harbor Counseling as the Director of Outpatient Services in the summer of 2017.
 Derek has an extensive background in working in the addiction and law enforcement fields.
 He has a degree in Psychology/Counseling from Johnson State College.
 Derek is a former law enforcement officer, that found himself transitioning to individual and community based social work and social justice movements.
 He is a federally qualified substance abuse professional and a member of the Pierce County Opioid Task Force.
 In April 2020, Derek assumed the role of Director of Clinical Services for the entire organization.
 Derek enjoys spending time with his family and enjoys a variety of outdoor activities – including hiking, biking, swimming, camping and shooting sports.

-Julie Beach, BA, SUDPT
+Julie Beach, MA, SUDPT

 Family Program Facilitator (Contractor)